 and Turkey to arrange peace terms.
 These included

-independence of the Baltic provinces of Lithuania,
+agreement to the independence of the Baltic provinces of

-Courland, Livonia and Estonia.
-With the Germans
+Lithuania, Courland, Livonia and Estonia.
+With the

-occupying most of these territories, the
+Germans occupying most of these territories, the

 negotiations dragged on into the new year.

 the Russian Civil War developed, Ukraine refused to join